OFAC Turkey Sanctions lists

 During 2020 and 2021, sanctions were revised and supplemented several times.
 The EU Council made decisions to introduce personal measures (visa restrictions and asset freezes) against specific Turkish officials and companies associated with exploration activities in the Eastern Mediterranean.

-Territorial disputes between Ankara and Athens and Nicosia, including over offshore gas fields and maritime borders, have repeatedly become the subject of heated discussions at EU summits.
-The violation of Cyprus and Greece’s maritime borders provoked a negative reaction from Brussels and served as a catalyst for the introduction of targeted restrictions.
+Territorial disputes between Ankara, Athens, and Nicosia, including over offshore gas fields and maritime borders, have repeatedly become the subject of heated discussions at EU summits.
+The violation of Cyprus and Greece’s maritime borders provoked a negative reaction from Brussels and catalyzed the introduction of targeted restrictions.

 So far, the EU has not imposed large-scale sectoral sanctions on the Turkish economy, as it has in the case of other countries.
-However, a number of statements indicate that in the event of conflict escalation, the introduction of stricter restrictions in energy, shipping, and other sectors may be considered.
+However, several statements indicate that in the event of conflict escalation, the introduction of stricter restrictions in energy, shipping, and several other sectors of trade may be considered.

 UK Sanctions on Turkey